restaurateurs

 SO – YOU WANT TO OWN A RESTAURANT

 The life of a restaurateur: “Work all day in preparation to work all night.” -Gabrielle Hamilton – Prune Restaurant Every chefs dream is to own a restaurant – this is, after all, everything that a chef works for.
-Being in control, controlling the decisions, becoming one with the operation, being in charge of your own… Continue reading
+Being in… Continue reading

 -